marbl/canu/documentation/source/quick-start.rst

 Brief Introduction
 -------------------
 Canu has been designed to auto-detect your resources and scale itself to fit.
-Two parameters let you restrict the resources used
+Two parameters let you restrict the resources used.

 ::

  maxMemory=XX
  maxThreads=XX

 Memory is specified in gigabytes.
 On a single machine, it will restrict Canu to at most this limit, on the grid, no single job will try to use more than the specified resources.